Pacific trade pact bittersweet for cane growers

-LAHAINA, Hawaii Japan and the United States have been at odds over many things during Pacific free trade talks but they are united in concern over the deal's potential impact on their domestic sugar producers.
+LAHAINA, Hawaii, July 30 Japan and the United States have been at odds over many things during Pacific free trade talks but they are united in concern over the deal's potential impact on their domestic sugar producers.

 The 12-nation Trans-Pacific Partnership (TPP) may allow more sugar imports into the United States and Japan.
 That has brought warnings from U.S. growers about economic devastation and some in Japan go so far as to see a threat to national security.